ProteomeTeam/NovoB/README.md

-# NovoB
-A Bidirectional De Novo Peptide Sequencing Using Transformer Model
+# NovoB: A Bidirectional De Novo Peptide Sequencing Using Transformer Model

-We recommand conda environment for runing NovoB.
+We recommand conda environment for runing NovoB.<p>
-NovoB requires
+NovoB requires :
   - python
   - tensorflow (tensorflow-gpu for using GPUs) & keras
   - pyteomics

-Our environment (on Linux CentOS 7.9)
+Our environment (on Linux CentOS 7.9) :
   - python = 3.10
   - tensorflow-gpu = 2.10 (for using GPUs)
   - keras = 2.10